WELCOME TO LOFTUS ACUPUNCTURE AND WELLNESS

 The name of this modality comes from the two words describing actions in the treatment: tui means “to push” and na means “to grab or squeeze.”

 Cupping is an ancient health practice found in many cultures around the world.
-Evidence is found in hieroglyphics in Egyptian pyramids referring to cupping treatment.
-In Traditional Chinese Medicine heated glass cups are applied to the skin along the energy pathways of the body, creating suction as a way of stimulating the flow of Qi and releasing muscle tension.
+For example, cupping is recorded in the Ebers Papyrus, one of the oldest known medical texts from Egypt.
+In Traditional Chinese Medicine glass cups are applied to the skin, creating suction as a way of stimulating the flow of Qi and Blood while releasing muscle tension.

-In modern practice, silicon or plastic cups may be used to create suction and either left stationary or "glided" across the body surface.
+Silicon or plastic cups can also be used to create suction and either left stationary or "glided" across the body surface.

 Gua sha is sometimes called ‘coining, spooning or scraping’ in traditional Chinese medicine.
 Gua sha is defined as instrument-assisted unidirectional stroking of a lubricated area of the body surface to intentionally create transitory therapeutic petechiae called ‘sha’.